 TFA recruits outstanding leaders from all background and career sectors to become TFA “corps members.”
 Corps members commit to teaching for two years, where they are full, salaried employees of local public schools and confront both the challenges and joys of expanding opportunities for kids.
 Many corps members choose to continue teaching after their two-year TFA commitment ends.

 Corps members develop into strong classroom leaders who go beyond traditional expectations to advance students’ academic and personal growth, while helping to strengthen schools.
 They work in the districts and schools most impacted by educational inequity.

-In partnership with universities like Relay Graduate School of Education, and other New York nonprofits and businesses, corps members receive initial training, ongoing professional development, and access to an unparalleled resource and support network.
+In partnership with universities and New York nonprofits and businesses, corps members receive initial training, ongoing professional development, and access to an unparalleled resource and support network.